-THISTLEGORM Dive Site
+THISTLEGORM Dive Site | Finest Dive site

-The SS Thistlegorm was built in 1940 in England by Thomson & Sons.
-It measures 131 meters long and 17.5wide.
-Coming from Cape Town, loaded with war material (ammunition, mines, locomotive, tank cars, motorbikes, boots, medicine, etc.) to supply the British troops in North Africa.
+Coming from Cape Town, loaded with war material (ammunition, mines, locomotives, tank cars, motorbikes, boots, medicine, etc.) to supply the British troops in North Africa.

 History of the THISTLEGORM

 German bombers coming from Crete on October 6, 1941, attacked it, and the bombs hit the aft hold.
-The remains of this tremendous explosion can still be seen, it has become the area’s most sought-after wreck.

-Thistlegorm was designed to convey repaired war supplies for British troops.
+The Thistlegorm was designed to convey repaired war supplies for British troops.
 It had left the port of Glasgow in May 1941 with a crew of 39 men.

-Scotland, with a cargo of munitions, bombs of various types, anti-tank mines, Lee Enfield MKIIIrifles, a hundred BSA motorcycles, BSA W-M20, Matchless G3L and Norton 16H, Bedford, Morris and Ford trucks, two light Bern Carrier Mk IItanks, two steam Stanier 8 F locomotives complete with two coal tenders and water tankers required for travel in desert zones, transport trucks portable field generators, spare parts for The shipment was bound for the British 8th Army, which was stationed in Egypt.
+Scotland, with a cargo of munitions; bombs of various types; anti-tank mines; Lee Enfield MKIII rifles; a hundred BSA motorcycles (BSA W-M20, Matchless G3L, and Norton 16H); Bedford, Morris, and Ford trucks; two light Bren Carrier Mk tanks; two steam shunter 8F locomotives complete with two coal tenders and water tankers required for travel in desert zones; transport trucks; portable field generators; and spare parts for the shipment, was bound for the British 8th Army, which was stationed in Egypt.

 Diving the THISTLEGORM Wreck

 Today, the Thistlegorm is a popular dive site for its well-preserved wreck and abundant marine life that has made it its home.
-Divers can explore the ship’s cargo holds and see the remains of trucks, motorcycles, and other equipment.

 Planning Your Dive

 To dive the Thistlegorm, you will need to be an experienced diver with a certification level of at least Advanced Open Water.
-The dive site can be reached by boat from several nearby ports.

 - Get certified: To dive the Thistlegorm, you will need to be an experienced diver with a certification level of at least Advanced Open Water.